krawaller/krawaller.github.io/_source/files/posts/mastertemplate.md

 ispost: true
 ```

+This means that should we change templating tactics, we don't need to update all individual files, instead we can simply add some logic to this loop.

-That last thing is added to simplify doing post-specific stuff in the Handlebars templates.
-Testing for equality in Handlebars is [complicated](http://stackoverflow.com/questions/8853396/logical-operator-in-a-handlebars-js-if-conditional), but testing truthiness is easy.
-For example, here's a snippet from the master template:
+The last thing added in the example above, `ispost: true`, allows us to simplify doing post-specific stuff in the Handlebars templates.
+Testing for equality in Handlebars is [complicated](http://stackoverflow.com/questions/8853396/logical-operator-in-a-handlebars-js-if-conditional), but testing truthiness is easy, which is why the `ispost` type variables are useful.
+As an example, here's a snippet from the master template:

 ```html
 {{#if isindex}}